Occupational Exposure

 Were Residential and Commercial HVAC Work Equally Dangerous?

 Commercial buildings, particularly large office complexes, hospitals, schools, and industrial facilities built before 1980, contained extensive HVAC infrastructure with multiple redundant insulation systems.
-Boiler rooms in these facilities contained the heaviest asbestos concentrations, with boiler jackets, extensive pipe insulation, and ductwork all containing asbestos materials applied in layers over decades.
+Boiler rooms in these facilities contained the heaviest asbestos concentrations, with boiler jackets, extensive pipe insulation, and ductwork all containing hazardous materials applied in layers over decades.

 What Specific Asbestos-Containing HVAC Materials Posed Greatest Health Risk?

 Furnace cement presented extreme hazard because technicians worked with it directly by hand, applying and removing it without protective equipment.
-This material contained high asbestos concentrations and required scraping, which generated visible dust clouds containing billions of asbestos fibers.
+This material contained high asbestos concentrations and required scraping, which generated visible dust clouds containing billions of microscopic fibers.
 Workers routinely inhaled this furnace cement dust throughout their careers.

 What Health Conditions Result From HVAC Technician Asbestos Exposure?